ansys/pymapdl/doc/source/getting_started/docker.rst

 connect to it via PyMAPDL.

-There are several advantages to running MAPDL in a containerized environment such as Docker or Singularity:
+There are several advantages to running MAPDL in a containerized environment such as Docker (or Singularity):

 - Consistent environment regardless of the host OS
 - Portability and ease of install